-Spanish tax resident individuals are obliged to report (720 Form) the following assets and rights located outside of Spain to the Tax Authorities:
+Spanish tax resident individuals are obliged to report (720 Form) the following assets and rights (including any investments) located outside of Spain to the Tax Authorities:

 - Accounts in which the individual is the titleholder, or in which he is representative, authorized person or beneficiary, or in which he has disposal powers.